By Andrés González and Jose Elías Rodríguez

 issuance of state-backed bonds.

-But the treasury ministry, keen to control any extra
+The treasury ministry, keen to control any extra spending as

-spending as it struggles to meet tough deficit targets agreed
+it struggles to meet tough deficit targets agreed with the EU,

 Tensions escalated within the government this week when the